mnemonic-no/act/virtual-appliance.md

 ```

 ## SCIO and SCIO API
-SCIO is a tool to extract indicators from reports (pdf, docx, html, etc) using a combination of natural language processing, regular expression and vocabularies.
+SCIO is a tool to extract indicators from reports (pdf, docx, html, etc.) using a combination of natural language processing, regular expression and vocabularies.

-SCIO and SCIO API configuration can be found in `/opt/scio/etc/scio.ini` and you should not need to change these settings in the default image.
+SCIO and SCIO API configuration can be found in `/opt/scio/etc/scio.ini` and you should not need to change these settings in the default image, but you can for instance change number of workers to process documents (default=2).

+Although indicators of processed documents from SCIO will end up in ACT, you can also view the details directly in kibana ([http://localhost:8888/kibana/](http://localhost:8888/kibana)).

 ## SCIO Feeds